This part of the documentation covers all the interfaces of Pyjnius.

 return PythonListIterator(self, index)

 Java signatures have a special format that could be difficult to understand at first.
-Let’s see in details.
+Let’s look at the details.
 A signature is in the format:

 (<argument1><argument2><...>)<return type>